Looking for gym event ideas to promote your club or fitness studio? Perhaps you want to build a community and keep members loyal?

 Why not go out for a group dinner after your Friday night Spin class?
 Or a non-alcoholic night out on the town?
 It’ll build social bonds between participants, so they’re less likely to quit.
 You can even promote it as part of the class so that everyone feels welcome.

 Invite celebrities or authority figures to give a talk or be interviewed by a member of staff.
 People love to hear stories and get insider access to knowledge they wouldn’t otherwise have.
-The speaker gets to promote their latest book/podcast/product and you give your members additional value = win/win.
+The speaker gets to promote their latest book, podcast, or product and you give your members additional value = win/win.

 Not all gym event ideas need to be organised in-house – you can also take advantage of those run by others.
 Identify nearby events such as Tough Mudder or Colour Runs, then create specific programs and training sessions for them.
 You can even compete as a team, and have t-shirts made to get extra brand visibility on race day.